Nithanim/cultures-map-development-kit/README.md

 A development kit for maps of cultures games (Northland and 8th wonder of the world).
 It allows the creation of internal maps without the internal editor using only the included one (normal editor).
-It is an extension for [Visual Studio Code](https://code.visualstudio.com/) that gives you syntax highlighting of the ini-files as well as some support.
+It is an extension for [Visual Studio Code](https://code.visualstudio.com/) that gives you syntax highlighting of the ini-files as well as command and parameter documentation, quickfixes and some error-checking.
-You can create the terrain in the normal editor and export it (and the ini content) from the map file for you to use.
+You create the terrain in the normal editor and export it (and the ini content) from the map file for you to use.

 You might want to put a game.ini file in the root directory of your game:
 ```